yuyangba/Vaisala_node/README.md

 `ftimes_timestep`	optional	Component of `ftime` parameter.
 Represent the each segement length.
 `ftimes_firststep`	optional	Component of `ftime` parameter.
 Represent the start time of your forecast.

-For further more information of the `ftimes` explanation, please visit.
+For further more information of the `ftimes` explanation, please visit https://www.vaisala.com/en/weather-api-detail.

 ## Ros API